Nacnano/nacnano/README.md

-# Welcome to my Github profile!
+# Welcome to my Github profile

 ## Brief Introduction

 ### Hi, I am Chotpisit Adunsehawat (Nac)

 - An adaptive student specialize in programming, mathematics ,and coordinating projects with excellent responsibility and problem-solving skills.
 - Seeking furthur study and practical experience in informatics fields for contributing the world.

 ### Skills and Experiences